LeslieLargo1/Weather-App/README.md

 ## Mission objectives
 Individualy create an app using an api in 4 days.

-- Deployment strategy: `Github pages / Netlify`
+- Deployment strategy: `Github pages or Netlify`

 In this challenge you will use and consolidate your knowledge on: